 I admit I’ve only just recently watched the Dear White People series, but because of its bold themes and interesting character dynamics, I binge-watched all two seasons in the span of a few weeks or so.
 In anticipation for the unconfirmed third season set to come out, I decided to write this article on what the show may offer us in its new season if it returns.
 I reflect on the past seasons to speculate, so there are definitely spoilers down below.

 With the first season, most of the conflict our characters were facing seemed to stem from each other, which led to on-screen tension.
-Tension and conflict were still present in the second season, but it was different because (for the most part) it was with outside forces and anonymous antagonists (@AltIvy, Coco’s abortion, the death of Sam’s father, etc.).
+Tension and conflict were still present in the second season, but it was mostly different because it was with outside forces and anonymous antagonists.
 Because of this, I think most of the conflicts in the upcoming season will go back to character vs. character.

 For starters, I definitely see my boy Lionel having to confront his lover, Wesley, and figure out how they see themselves together, if together at all.